buswedg/game-managers/steam-library-manager/README.md

 # Steam Library Manager

-Allows users to move their Steam games between different drives/ locations, by offering routines to move the game files and update Steam's game manifest files accordingly.
+Allows users to move their Steam games between different locations, by offering routines to move the game files and update Steam's manifest files accordingly.

 Note: Steam offers this functionality through their launcher.
 However, I'm going to keep this for the CLI.